Kiritsugu Emiya: Reception

 Anime News Network criticized the focus on the relationship between Kiritsugu and Kirei Kotomine saying it comes across as "flat" compared to other characters.
 Meanwhile, THEM Anime Reviews found Kiritsugu and Kirei's relationship as one of the series' highlights.
 On the other hand, the fight between these two characters was acclaimed by the Fandom Post due to the multiple techniques the characters used including both magic and normal weaponry.
 The fact that the climax is interrupted with Kiritsugu confronting the personification of the Grail provides more depth to his past as well as his desires.
 Matthew Mercer was called one of the best actors in the series' English dub, while Rikiya Koyama was also praised for his performance in the original version.
 In another review, a writer from ANN praised the original net animation (ONA) from Today's Menu for the Emiya Family as it handled the relationship between Kiritsugu with Shirou and Taiga Fujimura, something that Fate/Zero and other series only briefly touched on.
 Although Kiritsugu is dead by the events of Unlimited Blade Works, multiple sites praised how Shirou carries on his ideals and matures in the process, accepting them despite the issues they bring him.

 Kiritsugu has been popular with fans of the series.
 He was ranked 11th in Type-Moon's 10th Anniversary Character Poll in 2012.
 In a Newtype poll from 2012, Kiritsugu was voted as the third best male anime character behind Koyomi Araragi from Nisemonogatari and Rider.
 In the March 2019 issue of the magazine, Kiritsugu took the fourth spot.
-In another poll, Kiritsugu and Irisvel were listed as one of the best couples in anime.
+In another poll, Kiritsugu and Irisviel were listed as one of the best couples in anime.
 He was also voted the best master from Fate/Zero in a 2012 poll.
 In another poll, Kiritsugu and Kirei were voted as having the 11th best rivalry in an anime series.
 Kiritsugu came out on top on a My Navi News poll asking which Fate/Zero character readers would most like to date with 38.2% of the votes.
 Merchandising based on Kiritsugu has also been released as well as replicas of his guns.